devopsyuva/kubernetes_latest_manifest/Kubernetes/02-Pods/workflow.md

+**This Page will guide and show how to understand about POD and each topic with different examples**

 ## How to create a POD using CLI (imperative)
 ```
 root@controlplane:~# kubectl run nginx --image=nginx:1.19.0 --restart=Always --labels="app=nginx,environment=dev" --port=80 --dry-run=client -o yaml